Home » Futures Trading General » Funded Futures Trading Explained

 Ready to get started?
 Check out my Deals and Promotions page for the best current trader evaluation deals and discounts.
 I get access to exclusive discounts for you!

 My top rated trader evaluation is Apex Trader Funding.
-Always use code CAN50 for 50% off any evaluation!
+Always use code CFTPROMO for the biggest and best discount off any evaluation!
 I’ve passed multiple $300K evaluations with Apex, and it has changed my life.

 Funded Futures Trading (Proprietary Firms) Explained